deependersingla/edx-platform/docs/en_us/students/source/sfd_discussions/add_post.rst

    is complete, click **Submit**.

   .. image:: /Images/Discussion_add_response.png
+    :width: 500
     :alt: The **Add A Response** button located between a post and its responses

- - To add a comment to a response, click in the **Add a comment** field below the response.
+ - To add a comment to a response, click inside the **Add a comment** field below the response.
 When your comment is complete, click **Submit**.